 Estimated reading time: 4 minutes

 Retail is shifting from brick-and-mortar to e-commerce faster than ever.
 Amazon is the leading online shopping platform, which makes Amazon product reviews very important.
 Shoppers rely on millions of Amazon reviews for each purchase.
-As Amazon continues its rapid growth, consumers depend on consumer reviews more than ever before.
+As Amazon continues its rapid growth, consumers depend more on consumer reviews than ever.

 Reviews are beneficial for shoppers and one of the most effective ways to boost conversion, credibility, and overall e-commerce presence.
 Reviews can make or break existing or new products, but there is more to consider.

 Amazon is constantly updating its Terms of Service (TOS).
 This is important when it comes down to your product reviews.
 You must approach it correctly by following rules and leveraging them to their maximum success.
 We will review a few dos and don’ts of your Amazon product reviews.

 Amazon Product Review: DO’S

 - It is essential to answer questions from current and potential buyers and be clear about your products.

 - Ask for Reviews.

 - You are allowed and encouraged to ask for reviews.
 There are many ways to ask for a discussion, and you should include an encouraging email the buyer to leave a positive review.